afritz1/OpenTESArena/README.md

 # OpenTESArena
-#### An open-source project for "The Elder Scrolls I: Arena"
+### A free open-source project for "The Elder Scrolls I: Arena"

 ## Current status

-August 10th, 2016:
+August 19th, 2016:

 This project is early in development.